 Ready for a day trip?
 In addition to Tobacco Wood’s craft brews and brisket tacos, plan around these can’t-miss events and adventures.

-Any time of year, the Cedar Creek Gallery — located at the edge of the woods down a picturesque country road — is well worth a visit.
+Cedar Creek Gallery in Creedmoor — located at the edge of the woods down a picturesque country road — is well worth a visit.
 Founded in 1968 by two potters, Cedar Creek was once an old tobacco field and now serves as a gathering place where craftspeople, potters, and glass blowers hone their crafts in several studios.
 Plan to spend a couple of hours walking around the grounds and through the gallery, and prepare to be impressed.
 Many of the represented craftspeople also have permanent collections in the Smithsonian and Mint museums.

 On the second Saturday in September, 16 blocks of downtown Oxford transform into a huge gathering of food trucks, craft brewers, local artists, and vendors.
-Now celebrating its 14th year, North Carolina’s annual Hot Sauce Contest has grown from a storefront celebration into a favorite fall event.
+Celebrating its 16th year in 2022, North Carolina’s annual Hot Sauce Contest has grown from a storefront celebration into a favorite fall event.

-“People love the challenge of ‘how much heat can I take,’” says Mary Yount, the city’s downtown development officer.
+“People love the challenge of ‘how much heat can I take,’” says Angela Allen, the director of the Granville County Tourism Development Authority.
 “Beyond hot sauce and barbecue sauce, we have nearly 180 vendors who sample and sell specialty foods: pimento cheese, salsa — even beer with a hot-sauce flavoring.
 There’s so much, there’s no way you can taste it all!”

 Though the contest draws people and vendors from all over, hot sauce and barbecue contest entrants must be made and bottled in North Carolina.
-They compete for three top spots in two categories, and bragging rights as the Best Overall in Hot Sauce and BBQ Sauce.
+They compete for three top spots in two categories and for bragging rights as the Best Overall in Hot Sauce and BBQ Sauce.

-“Most of the entrants do their own pepper-growing,” Yount says.
+“Most of the entrants do their own pepper-growing,” Allen says.
 “Some create a hybrid where they mix different pepper varieties to create something different than the guy next door.”

 Brave visitors put their taste buds to the test by entering the North Carolina Pepper Eating Contest, sponsored by nearby Bailey Farms, the largest pepper producer and distributor on the Eastern seaboard.